 Germany Calling

+An offer was received from a small German label, Bitzcore, to record and release a new Cock Sparrer album.
+With the funds provided up front, the thinking caps went back on, Burge was locked away in a darkened room, and Guilty As Charged was born.
 As is the usual Sparrer method of operation, tapes were dropped through letter boxes, half finished songs were completed, additional verses were added, and it finally looked as though the album was beginning to take shape.
 One song that was delivered with strict instructions from Burge – “This is finished, it doesn’t need anything, and I’m quite proud of it” – was “Because You’re Young.”
 Quite right, too!!
+Studio time was booked at The War Rooms in Shoreditch, and Guilty was quickly recorded and mixed.

 A 14 date European tour was organised to promote the album, although as with The Astoria, the band were pretty sure no-one was gonna turn up.
 The tour took in Germany (10 dates), Austria, Italy, France, and Belgium, and included playing in school halls, squats, clubs, aircraft hangars, and the occasional concert venue.
 But people did come – from all over! – and friendships were forged with people that they met along the way, many of which remain intact today.
 The most visited country on the tour was probably Switzerland, which they passed through on loads of occasions to get to somewhere else!!
 The tour wasn’t that well organised in terms of geography and journey planning, and they were soon sick and tired of going backwards and forwards over “the bleedin’ Alps.”